 Article by Damien Lafon / edited by Alex C.

-Orchids play a fundamental role in ecosystems, particularly through their active participation in the pollination of many plants.
-Across continents, they embody stories of co-evolution, survival and unique adaptations.
-By admiring these fascinating species, we better understand the importance of biodiversity and the challenges of their conservation on a global scale.
+These flowers play a fundamental role in ecosystems, particularly through their active participation in the pollination of many plants.
+Across the continents, they embody unique stories of co-evolution, survival and adaptation.
+By admiring these jewels of the floral world, we can better understand the importance of biodiversity and the challenges of conserving them on a global scale.

 Asia: Epicenter of Orchids

-Asian orchids also occupy an important place in cultural heritage.
-In China, they symbolize grace and beauty and have been integrated into the arts for centuries, while in Japan, they embody purity and perfection, values celebrated in poetry and painting.
-However, this wealth also attracts tourism and collectors, leading to worrying illegal trafficking.
-Unregulated trade threatens many species, and conservation programs are now raising awareness of their crucial ecological role and working to limit this exploitation.
+Asian orchids also play an important role in culture.
+In China, they symbolise grace and beauty, celebrated for centuries in the arts.
+In Japan, they embody purity and perfection, values present in poetry and painting.
+However, their popularity has led to illegal trafficking that threatens several species.
+Conservation programmes are now raising awareness of their ecological role and combating this exploitation.

 Did you know?